gnolang/blog/posts/2024-12-10_why-gno/README.md

 - Blockchains allow us to create effective economic models for building the internet which are fair to the participants involved in making it.
   - We should pay creators making great content.
   - We should pay moderators who keep communities focused and true to their spirit.
-  - We should pay those contributing to collecting and creative collective silos of knowledge like wikis, and verifying its information and accuracy.
+  - We should pay those contributing to collective silos of knowledge like wikis, and verifying its information and accuracy.
   - We should pay software developers, as they create the applications and infrastructure.
   - We should pay auditors, who verify the security of smart contracts and packages.
   - Finally, we should pay validators, as they physically host the blockchain and make it possible.